Python provider

 In-process resolvers can also work in an offline mode.

-To enable this mode, you should provide a valid flag configuration file with the option offlineFlagSourcePath
+To enable this mode, you should provide a valid flag configuration file with the option offlineFlagSourcePath.

 from openfeature import api